 d.
 When there is reasonable basis to suspect that the contractor knowingly submitted inaccurate, incomplete, or noncurrent certified cost or pricing data, issue a referral of suspected irregular conduct using DCAA Form 2000.
 Following the procedures in 4-702.5, transmit a copy of the form to the contracting officer only if the responsible investigative agency does not object (see DCAAI 7640.16).
+Coordinate any potential notification to the procuring or administrative contracting offices regarding the fraud referral with the DCAA Justice Liaison Auditor (JLA) who will recommend a course of action.
 For DoD contracts or modifications awarded after November 7, 1985, include the following statement in the transmittal:

-"Notwithstanding any potential civil or criminal fraud violations, 10 U.S.C.
-2306a, as amended by Section 952(a) of the 1987 Defense Authorization Act, states that a contractor who knowingly submits inaccurate, incomplete, or noncurrent certified cost or pricing data must pay a penalty in an amount equal to the overpayment.
+"Notwithstanding any potential civil or criminal fraud violations, Chapter 271, as amended by Section 952(a) of the 1987 Defense Authorization Act, states that a contractor who knowingly submits inaccurate, incomplete, or noncurrent certified cost or pricing data must pay a penalty in an amount equal to the overpayment.
 In our opinion, there is a reasonable basis to conclude that [contractor name] made a knowing submission as contemplated under the statute and, therefore, is liable to the Government for \$ [amount]."